JupiterOne/sdk/docs/development.md

 `addEntities` and `addRelationships` functions.
 The `jobState` utility will automatically flush the data to disk as a certain threshold of entities and relationships is met.
-The data flushed to disk are grouped in folders that based on the phase and step that was run.
+The data flushed to disk are grouped in folders that based on the step that was run.
 Entities and relationships will also be grouped by the `_type` and linked into separate directories to provide faster look ups.
 These directories will be used by the `iterateEntities` and `iterateRelationships` functions to provide faster lookups.

-From our experience, integrations most commonly query collected data from previous phases via the `_type` property for constructing relationships, so the integration framework currently optimizes for this case.
+From our experience, integrations most commonly query collected data from previous steps the `_type` property for constructing relationships, so the integration framework currently optimizes for this case.
 In the future, we plan to allow data to be indexed in different ways to assist with optimizing different approaches constructing entities and